renaldas112/renaldas112/README.md

 🌱 Student in `CodeAcademy`

-⚡ Games I play: Apex Legends, League of Legends
+⚡ Games I play: Apex Legends, League of Legends, WZ 2.0

 ## 🛠️ Technologies and Tools I use: